ppalepu/assignment/README.md

       -> lambda
       -> IAM

-      Note : For code refere to the terraform files and modules in the same repository
+      Note : This cannot be implemented in the given time

    b) Traditional VM based approach:

-      -> VPC, subnets , nacls
+      -> VPC, subnets , nacls ,security groups
-      -> EC2 , security groups
+      -> Staticwebapp on S3
-      -> elastic ip
+      -> Cloudfront distribution
       -> route 53 domain
+      -> lambda for api
+      -> apigateway for lambda api
-      -> RDS
+      -> DynamoDB/RDS

-      Note : This is not implemented in the code in the interest of time
+      Note : Terraform main file is implemented for this approach and it deals with modules.
+Could not implement finer details of modules in the given time .
+      Thats a big task .
+But based on the main file , my idea on module implementation can be understood.

 Inaddition to the above we can plan below CI/CD for maintainance of the application set up using any of the below approaches: